nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [4e/6ba912] process > sayHello [100%] 1 of 1 ✔
 ```

-Congratulations, you ran your first Nextflow pipeline!
+Congratulations, you ran your first Nextflow workflow!

 The most important output here is the last line (line 4), which reports that the `sayHello` process was successfully executed once.

-When a Nextflow pipeline is run a `work` directory that stores various files is created.
+When a Nextflow workflow is run a `work` directory that stores various files is created.

 Each task uses a unique directory based on its [hash](https://www.nextflow.io/docs/latest/cache-and-resume.html#task-hash) (e.g., `4e/6ba912`) within the work directory.